 is a rather weak compiler).

-To optimize specifically for Vaughan, compile on one of the Vaughan login
+To optimize specifically for Vaughan, compile on the Vaughan login

 or compute nodes and combine the option